quilime/organelle-monome/README.md

 ## Install

 Boot the Organelle with a monitor/keyboard/mouse.
-Run the following command to create library links:
+From the terminal, run the following command to create library links:

     /usbdrive/include/monome/createlinks.sh

-Load up the Monome patches to test.
+Load up the Monome patches on the Organelle to test.

 ### Monome